datacamp/courses-introduction-to-python/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Variable Assignment

 In Python, a variable allows you to refer to a value with a name.
-To create a variable, use `=`:
+To create a variable, use `=`, like this example:

 ```
 x = 5